tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

 All Anki add-ons by design add some new functionality to the program.
 But among them are those that just feel like a fifth wheel and don't bring a lot of value for language learners.
-Nevertheless they're popular so I might as well mention them.
+Nevertheless, they're popular, so I might as well mention them.

 ### Kanji Colorizer